BogdanClinciu/Bogdan_Exercise4/README.md

 # Data type:
 Permanent data is saved as json but when loaded into the application it is organised into a binary search tree for quick access.
 This data includes item data and order history.
-Temporary data such as outgoing orders is stored only at runtime within the application.
+~~Temporary data such as outgoing orders is stored only at runtime within the application.~~ Outgoing orders are also saved between sessions.

 # Additional notes
 - SaveDatabaseHandler.cs is used to load/save and assign the main saved data sets (inventory items and order history).